andresmaopal/workshop-hugo-cust-360/workshop/content/soldeployment/cloudformation/_index.en.md

 Check the status of each resource, and order by resource status.

-After you see "CREATE_COMPLETE" for the stack all resources are ready and you can proceed to next step `Load Data`.
+If the resource Type “AWS::RDS::DBInstance” and “AWS::EMR::Cluster” are the only with status CREATE_IN_PROGRESS, and all the others are CREATE_COMPLETE you can continue the execution.